Philippine Government: How Safe Is Your Data

 Hackers and intruders around the globe are targeting the government.

-Last March, the infamous Anonymous Philippines has defaced Civil Aviation Authority of the Philippines (CAAP).
+Last March, the infamous Anonymous Philippines has defaced the Civil Aviation Authority of the Philippines (CAAP).
 They protested that Ninoy Aquino International Airport (NAIA) must return to its previous name, Manila International Airport (MIA).

 So, what now?
 Does the Philippine Government have the guts to protect their data?